TakashiSeven/s2python_merge/README.md

-# STALKER 2 Mod Merger Tool
+# STALKER 2 Mod Merging Script
 #### (Original Credits to 63OR63)

 ## Description